Pharmaceutical & Biotechnology Companies

 Protect product integrity to keep your medicine supply chain safe and secure.

 Ensuring patient safety, complying with regulations and keeping your brand strong as a trusted supplier of key medicines means keeping your supply chain strong, as well.
-There are risks to product integrity throughout the pharmaceutical supply chain, however, from raw ingredient to finished medicines.
+There are risks to product integrity throughout the pharmaceutical supply chain, however, from raw ingredients to finished medicines.

 A top biotechnology firm manufactures medications for neurological disorders, such as muscular dystrophy or dementia.
-The company must carefully monitor shipments of finished goods to maintain patient safety, comply with regulations and ensure brand integrity.
+The company must carefully monitor shipments of finished medicines to maintain patient safety, comply with regulations and ensure brand integrity.

 Damage, theft, diversion, fraud and counterfeiting of high-value medicines are all significant issues for the pharmaceutical industry today.
 To protect patients and revenue, this biotech firm needed visibility to in-transit inventory from their plant to the customer distribution center.
-They also wanted to identify any areas that posed a potential risk for supply chain disruptions.
+The firm also wanted to identify any areas that posed a potential risk for supply chain disruptions.

 To comply with the need to understand exactly where the biotech company’s finished goods were in transit, in real time, Savi provided sensors that tracked the location of the truck using GPS satellite pings and an electronic tamper detection that sent a signal if the sensor cable was cut.